gophercon/gc15/content/speakers/khightower.md

-talk = "Building Microservices with gRPC - A Practical Introduction" subtitle = "A Community Event Hosted By GopherAcademy" speakerimage = "/2016/img/speakers/kelsey-hightower.jpg"
+talk = "Building Microservices with gRPC - A Practical Introduction" subtitle = "A Community Event Hosted By GopherAcademy" speakerimage = "/2016/img/speakers/kelsey-hightower.jpg" session = "khightower"
 +++

+Kelsey works at Google on the Google Cloud Platform Team.